AdamRushdy1/INS-Project/README.md

 The project was developed as a personal aerospace controls and navigation project to explore sensor fusion, inertial navigation, and state estimation techniques.

 ## Features
-Real-time attitude estimation (Roll, Pitch, Yaw)
+Real-time attitude estimation using quaternions
 GPS position tracking
 3D orientation visualization
 State logging and post-flight analysis